Companhia das Letras: Crisis

 The downturn in the book market has affected publishers in the upper reaches of the industry.
 In August, Editora Abril, one of Brazil's largest publishing houses, announced a massive layoff plan, with 10 of its magazines ceasing publication and some 550 employees, including some 150 journalists, being laid off.
-Writers' lives have also been affected (Varão,2021).
+Writers' lives have also been affected.

-In his personal blog, Cartas de Amor aos livros (Love Letters to Books), Luiz Schwarcz, wrote: "It's impossible to predict how big the impact of this crisis will be, but it's frightening enough ......
-Many towns will not have a single bookstore left, and publishers are now facing the challenge of getting their books to consumers and having to deal with losses that have accumulated over time" (Ban, 2015).
+In his blog, Cartas de Amor aos livros (Love Letters to Books), Luiz Schwarcz, wrote: "It's impossible to predict how big the impact of this crisis will be, but it's frightening enough ...
+Many towns will not have a single bookstore left, and publishers are now facing the challenge of getting their books to consumers and having to deal with losses that have accumulated over time".

 The difficult situation for bookstores and publishers is not a new problem.
-Earlier this year, a survey done by the Brazilian Book Council showed that the Brazilian publishing market has continued to shrink over the past three years, having fallen by a cumulative 22 per cent since 2015.
+Earlier this year, a survey done by the Brazilian Book Council showed that the Brazilian publishing market has continued to decline over the past three years, having fallen by a cumulative 22 percent since 2015.
 Between 2016 and 2017, book sales fell by 30 million copies.

-In response to the immediate crisis, Schwartz said he has fired six employees and said it was "one of the most painful moments in his personal and professional life.
-Schwartz's company has been trying innovative alternatives to overcome the current crisis.
+In response to the immediate crisis, Schwarcz said he has fired six employees and said it was "one of the most painful moments in his personal and professional life."
+Schwarcz's company has been trying innovative alternatives to overcome the current crisis.
 They have launched a phone and mail service called "Socorro, Companhia" to make it easier for readers to find books; in addition, the company has set up a sales team to provide door-to-door service.
-For instance, calling on other publishers, booksellers and authors to join Com in "finding creative and idealistic solutions" (Ban, 2015).
+For instance, calling on other publishers, booksellers, and authors to join Com in "finding creative and idealistic solutions".